Business culture and etiquette

 Employment Basics

-The business culture in Spain
+Work culture and business etiquette in Spain

 Adapting to the business culture in Spain isn’t just about taking long lunches and dressing smartly.
 Learn what you need to know to fit in!